Prohelion/prohelion.github.io/docs/Profinity/Getting_Started/Adding_New_Items.md

 <figcaption>Add a new component to the Profile</figcaption>
 </figure>

-Upon selecting an component, you will be prompted to fill in the necessary details to finish setting up your component.
-The information required will vary greatly by component and can be modified later by editing the component properties.
+Each component in the Profile has a set of properties that define the configuration of the component.
+Upon selecting a component, you will be prompted to fill in the necessary configuration properties for the component.
+The information required will vary greatly by component and can be modified later by opening the `Change Setting` menu from the component's dashboard.
 More information about specific component properties and how to correctly configure each component can be found in the dedicated component sections.

 <figure markdown>
 ![Adjust component properties](../images/add_component_properties.jpg)